Zhaith-Izaliel/sddm-sugar-candy-nix/README.md

 As of today, the package **does not work properly** due to some dependencies not being available to SDDM when loading the theme.

-If you know how to fix this, feel free to make a pull request following the contribution guidelines.
+If you know how to fix this, feel free to make a pull request

 ## Table of content